Incense - Benefits, Use, History & Health

 The idea of aromatherapy is based on the fact that aromatic substances can be used for healing and medicinal purposes.
 When we take in a smell, signals are sent to our limbic system.
 This part of the brain is responsible for memory, emotion, and hormone regulation.
 Different scents trigger different responses in our brains.

-Breathing in essential oils and pleasant aromas from burning incense can create various desired effects on us, but these are some of our favorites.
+Breathing in essential oils and pleasant aromas from burning incense can create various desired effects on us, but these are some of our favorite low-smoke incense.

 - Increase calm and focus.
 Essential oils of plants like rosemary, peppermint, and citrus have been shown to improve mental cognition, clarity, and focus.